add-n2x/nd-toolbox/README.md

 using [Beets](https://beets.io/) and custom logic.

 It aims to maintain a well-organized music library by:
-- Organize your Navidrome fileystem library according to MusicBrainz folder convention.
+- Organize your Navidrome filesystem library according to MusicBrainz folder convention.
 - Removing duplicate tracks while preserving play counts and ratings.
 - Avoiding the need for user interaction as much as possible.
 - Offering additional helpful tools for managing your Navidrome library.